 NOTE: The instructions recommend using super glue to secure any loose parts.
 However, I chose not to glue most of these small detail parts into place as I may end up replacing them later on with more accurate parts:

 Press the keyed pin of each Fairlead Roller into the matching holes on either side of the Large Air Vent, aligning them as shown:

 Press the pins of each Winch into the matching holes behind the Smaller Well-Deck Hatch, as shown:

 These holes are different sizes, so each Winch will only fit the correct way:

 Press the pin of each Air Vent into the holes at these locations on the Forward Well Deck:

 Press the two pins of each Step (13B) into the matching holes at these locations on the Forward Well Deck.

 The two holes are different sizes, so these Steps will only fit flush when installed the correct way:

 Our Forward Well Deck is coming along quite nicely, but it will really look the part once we are able to install the other details and the cargo cranes.
-Keep the unused Keel Section and IM screws stored safely until we need them in a later issue.
+Keep the unused Keel Section and IM screws stored safely until we need them again in Issue 15.